Src65/PSD-analysis-/README.md

 (number of particles and area of each) as .xls for each field of view.
 Image processing code available [here](https://github.com/mlmldata2017/Particle-Size-Distribution/blob/master/Particle_ImageJ_script.txt)

 # **Steps**
-1. Load libraries: Pandas, Numpy, glob, matplotlib.pyplot, and from scipy import stats
+1. Load libraries: Pandas, Numpy, glob, matplotlib.pyplot, scipy, and from scipy import stats
 1. Particle Size Distribution (PSD) code first combines all .xls files within directory and saves as one .csv file.
 1. Transform particle area to Equivalent Spherical Diameter (ESD)
 1. Then set histogram bin number and sizes dependent of particle sizes.